Close

 National Safe Motherhood Day Theme

 White Ribbon Alliance (WRAI) selects a theme every year to raise awareness via various activities about maternity facilities and proper healthcare for pregnant and lactating women.
 The goal of these activites is simple – to boost awareness that every woman has a right to live and survive pregnancy and childbirth.
-The theme of 2022 is “Remain at home amid coronavirus, protect mother and infant”.
+The theme of 2025 is “Equity in Maternal Healthcare: Leaving No Mother Behind”.

 Significant Facts About Maternal Mortality